metrico/qryn-docs/docs/cloud/env.md

 #### ENV Parameters

 The following `ENV` parameters can be used to configure and control **qryn:cloud**

-!> These are licensed components.
-Please [contact us](mailto:info@qxip.net) to obtain an activation key.

 ?> **qryn:cloud** provides healthy defaults, we recommend to focus on the DATABASE_DATA part to start with and let the defaults do the job for your deployment